shwetabh2002/maniish/readme.md

 - **Component-Based Architecture**: Each section built as a separate React component
 - **TypeScript Support**: Full TypeScript implementation for type safety
 - **Performance Optimized**: Built with Next.js for optimal performance and SEO
+- **Static Export**: Configured for static hosting on platforms like Cloudflare Pages

 ## 🚀 Tech Stack